bnb-chain/bnb-chain.github.io/docs/showcase/identity/attestation.md

 ---
-title: Showcase - Attestation
+title: Showcase - BNB Attestation Service
 ---

-# Attestation
+# BNB Attestation Service

 ## What is attestation?
 Attestations are digital signatures on structured data used to build more trust on-chain.